PagerDuty/security-training/docs/for_everyone/index.md

 <input type="checkbox" id="101" /><label for="101">![101](../slides/for_everyone/for_everyone.101.jpeg)</label>
 _101. Knowledge, possession, inherence.
 [Reference](https://en.wikipedia.org/wiki/Multi-factor_authentication)_

-You have have heard the term "multi-factor authentication", or "two-factor authentication" a lot.
+You have heard the term "multi-factor authentication", or "two-factor authentication" a lot.
 But what exactly is it?

 In the field of authentication, there are three main types of evidence (or "factors") you can provide.
 These are called "Knowledge", "Possession", and "Inherence".